thompsian/buy-list-app/README.md

 ### Branches are the planned stages of development:

-1. mvp - Can add shopping locations and items for each location.
+1. mvp - Can add / remove shopping locations and items for each location.
+Lightweight, simple styling with functionallity as top priority.
+2. Styled - Add bootstrap elements.
-2. Authentication - Users must be authenticated via github,google,apple prior to using application.
+3. Authentication - Users must be authenticated via github,google,apple prior to using application.
 Protected routes.
-3. Feature - Add additional input options and display options.
+4. Feature - Add additional input options and display options.
 Polished user experience.
-4. Mobile - Version optimized for mobile devices.
+5. Mobile - Version optimized for mobile devices.
 Progressive Web Application features enabled.